Welcome to today’s post.

 - "5120:80"

-Our multi-container image is started with four container services, catalog-api, loan-api, identity-api and gateway-api.
-Each of the internal API container services has an internal TCP port 80 that allows them to be accessed from the API gateway, and to the external TCP host ports that can be used for debugging purposes in a pre-production environment.
+Our multi-image container is started with four API service images, catalog-api, loan-api, identity-api and gateway-api.
+Each of the internal API services has an internal TCP port 80 that allows them to be accessed from the API gateway, and to the external TCP host ports that can be used for debugging purposes in a pre-production environment.
 If we want to just publish the port to internal container services, then we use the expose directive to specify which ports to hide from the container host.
-The example below hides the external ports for the catalog-api, loan-api and identity-api internal API container services:

 expose: